 I first worked in publishing at McPhee Gribble and McPhee Gribble/Penguin.
 I was a Trade Publisher at Allen & Unwin for about ten years.
 In 2007 I was a publisher at Lonely Planet and from 2008-2010 I was the editor of Meanjin.
 (Read a list of books I've published).

-I'm only doing occasional blog posts at the moment - but am posting links to articles, and talks I've done.
+I no longer blog - but am posting links to articles, and talks I've done.